 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - If you start on a low-salt diet, tell your doctor.
 It will change the way your body handles the lithium.

-- Fever, infection, throwing up, loose stools (diarrhea), or sweating a lot may change how much of this drug is in your blood.
+- Fever, infection, throwing up, diarrhea, or sweating a lot may change how much of this drug is in your blood.
 If any of these happen, talk with the doctor.